vanshika-awasthi/WhacAMole/README.md

 - Hands-on experience with **event handling**, **animations**, and basic **game mechanics** in Java 💻.
 - Exploring GUI components like **JButtons** and **Timers** to make the game interactive 🖱️.

-Enjoyed the challenge of working on this small-scale project and learned a lot along the way 🎉.
+Enjoyed the challenge of working on this small-scale project and learned a lot along the way.
 I hope you enjoy playing and exploring this game as much as I enjoyed building it!
 I'm open to contributions and ideas to make this project even better 🤝.